15 Royal Family Rules Meghan Markle and Prince Harry’s Kids Will Have to Follow

 We all remember getting shoved to the side and being placed at the kiddie table during holiday dinners.
 However, it looks like Duchess Meghan Markle and Prince Harry’s children will be at their own tiny table for much longer than we were.

 Children cannot sit at royal dinners with the queen and the rest of their family until they learn the “art of polite conversation.”
 Luckily the littlest royal will have his cousins to converse with during formal events.

 2. Learning multiple languages

 We all know how important education is to Duchess Meghan Markle and Prince Harry.
 After all, the prince went to the prestigious Eton College, and Markle graduated from Northwestern University with a bachelor’s degree and a double major in theater and international studies.
 The new parents have also had a slew of amazing life experiences.
 Their royal little one will most certainly follow suit.

 Making sure that their children are bilingual is extremely important to the royal family.
 Prince George and Princess Charlotte are already learning Spanish, and we’re confident that when the Duke and Duchess of Sussex’s child is old enough, he will also be taught different languages as well.

 3. Taking their education seriously

 Speaking of education, royal children are required to get a good education throughout their adolescent years and go on to university.
 Prince Harry wasn’t exactly a good student.
 After all, one of his former professors, Sarah Forsyth claimed that the prince was a weak student.
 She also alleged that the staff at Eton conspired to help him cheat on examinations.

-Though he graduated from Eton College, the soon-to-be- dad chose to go on to the Royal Military Academy Sandhurst instead of a traditional university.
+Though he graduated from Eton College, the new dad chose to go on to the Royal Military Academy Sandhurst instead of a traditional university.
 At least there is some wiggle room in case the newest royal isn’t academically minded.

 Next: Shorts and Mary Janes